inttter/md-badges/CONTRIBUTING.md

 git push
 ```

+> When writing commit messages, make sure to follow the [Convential Commits](https://www.conventionalcommits.org/en/v1.0.0/) guidelines.
+If you would like, you can use [Gitmoji](https://gitmoji.dev) aswell for commit emojis.

 You can now create a [pull request](https://github.com/inttter/md-badges/pulls) to the repository with your changes.

 ## Reporting an issue